local-evil/avalore-character-tracker/README.md

 ## How the app works

 When you open the tracker, it loads game data (spells, feats, weapons, etc.) directly from the `data/` folder in this repository.
-This means that when a data file is updated and merged, every player sees the change on their next page load — no app update required.
+This means that when a data file is updated and merged, every player sees the change on their next page load, no app update required.

 Character saves are handled separately through a cloud save system.
 Your character data is never stored in this repository.